adotterer/green-grab/ReadMe.md

 ## About The Project

-Based on [OfferUp](https://offerup.com/), this app connects users looking for plants, or looking to get rid of plants.
+Based on [OfferUp](https://offerup.com/), this app connects plant-enthusiasts looking for plants, or looking to get rid of plants.
 Anything green goes!— plants, cuttings, fruits, and veggies are shown based on the location you search in.

 ### Built With